le-harivansh/nestradamus/README.md

 | `yarn run test:cli:unit` | Unit test | Run unit tests for the cli         |
 | `yarn run test:e2e`      | E2E test  | Run e2e tests for the application  |

-**Note**: The application E2E tests are ordered/sequenced according to the file-name.
+**Note**: The application E2E tests are ordered/sequenced according to their filenames.
 They should therefore start with the number which describes their running order.

 ## Development environment

 The project uses yarn berry for package management; husky for git-hooks; lint-staged for linting staged files; eslint for code linting; and prettier for code prettifying.

 A `compose.yaml` file is provided, and contains the application container dependencies' definitions.

+## Logging

+Logging in the application is done using [winston](https://github.com/winstonjs/winston) through the `src/_application/_logger` module.

 ## General conventions